This post contains affiliate links for your convenience. View our full disclosure policy here.

 First, trace your mummy onto a piece of thin cardboard (like a cereal box) and cut it out with scissors.

-Then you will want to paint both sides of your cardboard black and let it dry.
+Then you will want to paint both sides of the cardboard cutout black and let it dry.

 Now you can start taping your mummy, overlapping each piece of tape and folding the edges over to the backside of the mummy.

-Continue this taping pattern until your mummy begins to truly look like a, well – mummy!
+Continue this taping pattern until your mummy begins to truly look like a, well – a mummy!

-When complete, it should look pretty well covered in tape, with bits of black showing through, and of course the eyes.
+When complete, it should look pretty well covered in tape, with bits of black showing through, and of course the super cute googly eyes.

-Enjoy putting them on a bulletin board display, hanging them around the room, or taking them home!
+These mummies are perfect for putting up on a bulletin board display, hanging around the room, or taking them home!